Schallbert/passtdas/readme.md

 ### v0.95
 - Special character "�" leads to exception in filereader `readlines`.
 Fixed in `pathpreview` method with `type=click.File(mode="r", errors='replace')`
 - `math.domain` error due to float calculation irregularities resulting in negative `sqrt`.
 Fixed by rounding to µm.

+## Install with VScode
+1. Create virtual environment (e.g. venv)
+2. run `pip install -r requirements.txt` so all required add-on modules are made available in the installation.